ShukantPal/node-fiddle/README.md

 Your fiddles are stored in the `fiddle-workspace` directory.
 This package helps you copy fiddles from and to the source directory `src`.

+## Features

+* Creating and switching between different fiddles

+* Bundling up JavaScript & GLSL files into one fiddle file

+* Importing JSFiddles with one command

 ## Commands

 <ul>